Recent Work II

 Microcosms is a series of digital photographs of various surfaces, such as stainless steel, tree trunks, glass windows, and concrete ledges, which are respectively entitled: Mirrorscapes, Treescapes, Windowscapes and Ledgescapes.
 Using only his iPhone camera, Hopkins is able to discover otherworldly landscapes by adjusting the warm and cool tones of what are ordinarily monochromatic surfaces.
 According to Hopkins:

-Hopkins’s process of combining digital-photography with the natural forces of nature creates an exciting hybrid — a blending of technology with the earth-shaping energy of nature, such as wind, rain and sun.
-For this reason, Hopkins enjoys interpreting these images as metaphors for how we weather life’s various elements.
+Hopkins’s process of combining digital-photography with the natural forces of nature creates an exciting hybrid — a blending of technology with the earth shaping energy of nature, such as wind, rain and sun.
+For this reason, Hopkins sees these images as metaphors for how we weather life’s various elements.
 And although their abstract patterns are organically designed by nature, Hopkins’s technique of saturating their warm and cool tones often transforms their appearances into fantasy or dream-like landscapes.
-Hopkins seems to enjoy equating his use of colors in Microcosms with that of the imagination — how it empowers us to transform everyday life through creative energy.
+Such use of color in Microcosms seems to dramatize how imagination can empower us to transform everyday life through creative energy.

 See Mirrorscapes and Treescapes galleries.